 In September, 2019, Diana’s stage show “The Swimmer” played to sold-out audiences at the storied Minetta Lane Theater in New York City.

 Diana’s memoir, Find a Way, has earned worldwide praise.
 She has written three other books and speaks French and Spanish fluently.

-Diana and her Cuba Swim Head Handler Bonnie Stoll have launched an initiative called EverWalk, intending to turn us from a sedentary nation to a nation of millions of walkers.
+In 2016, Diana and her Cuba Swim Head Handler Bonnie Stoll launched an initiative called EverWalk, intending to turn us from a sedentary nation to a nation of millions of walkers.